-The TR-525S is a remote rain gauge that measures liquid precipitation.
+The TR-525-S-U is a remote rain gauge that measures liquid precipitation.
 It utilizes a unique siphoning mechanism that allows an extended range of accuracy.
 This system allows control of the “flow rate” of accumulated precipitation.
 This metering geometry assures higher levels in both accuracy and repeatability during periods of extremely heavy rainfall.

-The TR-525S is a freestanding receptacle with an open top, called the collector, which allows rainfall to enter.
-The 4" deep collector is specially designed to prevent splash-out and overflow, two possible causes for loss of accuracy during extremely heavy rainfall events.
+The TR-525-S-U is a freestanding receptacle with an open top, called the collector, which allows rainfall to enter.
+The collector is specially designed to prevent splash-out and overflow, two possible causes for loss of accuracy during extremely heavy rainfall events.
 Collected water is siphoned into a mechanical device, the tipping bucket style rain gauge.
 The tipping bucket then incrementally measures the rainfall accumulation and causes a momentary closure of a switch.
 As water is collected, the tipping bucket fills to the point that it tips over.
 This action empties the bucket in preparation for additional measurement.
 Water discharged by the tipping bucket passes out of the rain gauge with no need for emptying.